falkr/ttm4115/pages/prep-interactions.md

 check what would happen if this message got lost.
 Here are some possible
 alternatives:

--   The application is fine even if message $A$ is lost.
-This can be the case, for instance, if message $A$ is one (of many) messages of the same type that are sent periodically, and where it does not matter if some of them get lost.
+-   The application is fine even if message `A` is lost.
+This can be the case, for instance, if message `A` is one (of many) messages of the same type that are sent periodically, and where it does not matter if some of them get lost.
 A sensor that repeatedly sends some measurements is a typical example.
 (It may be, however, important